The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Pro Tips: There are several water refill stations in Disneyland including a cold filtered water option–found inside the Baby Care Center at the end of Main Street in Disneyland.
 You can also ask for a free cup of iced water at dining locations where you order at a window.

-20. Emergen-C packets
+12. Emergen-C packets

 They are light, take up no space, and are very easy to pack!

-21. Portable neck fan
+13. Portable neck fan

-22. Cooling towel
+14. Cooling towel

-24. Sunscreen
+15. Sunscreen

 Sunscreen is absolutely necessary.
 Even if it’s overcast or cloudy, the UV index can be very high, so be sure to apply whenever you’re outdoors.
-No matter where we go, we like a coral reef-safe sunscreen, as traditional sunscreens contain chemicals that damage our environment.

 For the face, we are absolutely obsessed with the magical Supergoop!
 Unseen Sunscreen.
+Another good one that doesn’t leave you feeling greasy and shiny is anything in the Neutrogena Ultra Sheer line.

 Sunscreen - Road Trip Essentials Packing List - TravelsWithElle

-26. Hand Sanitizer
+16. Hand Sanitizer

-Hand sanitizer gel or hand sanitizing wipes are a must any time you’re going to be in contact with surfaces many other people have touched.
 The railings at Disneyland are extra gross because kids love to touch, swing, and even slobber on them.
 (Trust me, I’ve seen many kids sticking their mouths on these rails while waiting in line–I always avoid touching them.)

 Never leave your hotel room without hand sanitizer!
 And if you do happen to forget it, remember to wash your hands often, especially before eating or touching your face.

-27. Body Wipes / Feminine Wipes
+17. Body Wipes / Feminine Wipes

 Body Wipes - Road Trip Essentials Packing List - TravelsWithElle